 BENDER, Ernest.
 Buenos Aires 2.1.1919 — Philadelphia 18.4.1996.
 U.S. Indologist.
 Professor in Philadelphia.
 Born in Argentina as U.S. citizen, came to Philadelphia in the age of four.
-A.B.
-1941 Temple University.
-From 1940 PG studies at University of Pennsylvania in Indology (W. N. Brown) and Linguistics.
-After a while in the U.S.A.F., he served in 1943-44 as Instructor in Hindi & Urdu Army Specialized Training Program and in 1944-46 as coordinator of Army Specialized Training Program in Japanese.
+Educated there, began studies at Temple University (A.B.
+1941).
+From 1941 PG studies at University of Pennsylvania in Indology (W. N. Brown) and Linguistics (Hoenigswald).
+After a while in the U.S.A.F., he served in 1943-44 as Instructor in Hindi & Urdu in Army Specialized Training Program in Philadelphia and in 1944-46 as coordinator of Army Specialized Training Program in Japanese, also continuing his studies.
 Ph.D.
 1947 University of Pennsylvania, in Oriental Studies.
 As Rockefeller Fellow in 1947-48 he visited India, Pakistan and Sri Lanka.
 Teaching at University of Pennsylvania: 1946-50 Instructor of Indo-Aryan Linguistics, 1950-58 Assistant Professor, 1958-67 Research Associate and Associate Professor, from 1967 Professor of Indo-Aryan languages and literature.
 Retired in 1989.
-Unmarried, died alone at home.
+Unmarried, died alone at home of a heart attack.

-EB was a scholar of Sanskrit, MIA, Hindi and Newari, even Sinhalese, originally also interested in classics and in Cherokee language.
+Bender was a scholar of Sanskrit, MIA, Hindi and Newari, even Sinhalese, originally also interested in classics and in Cherokee language.
 Among his special interests were also Jainism and Jaina literature.
 In 1955-56 he was in India as Guggenheim Fellow working on Old Gujarati, but the long prepared Old Gujarati dictionary remained unpublished at his death.
+Rather few publications.
 In 1964-88 he was the editor-in-chief of the JAOS.

 – Hindi Grammar and Reader.
 458 p.
 Philadelphia 1967; Urdu Grammar and Reader.
 487 p.
 Philad.
 1967.